AndrewW5/Artventure-Project/README.txt

 * Contains file called artModeColour which is the new file with a colour picker and testing screen tap gesture

-* New art assets from last week which contain storyboards and concept art for game levels
+* More art assets which contain storyboards and concept art for game levels